Frequently asked questions

 Do I need to apply for the funding element separately from applying for a place on the CDT programme?

 No – you make a single application.
-We view the two elements as inextricably linked; if you are offered and accept a place on the CDT programme, you will automatically receive funding (albeit with funding for fees capped at the home level as mentioned above).
+We view the two elements as inextricably linked; if you are offered and accept a place on the CDT programme, you will automatically receive funding.

 English language requirements